3 Impactful Steps for Creating a Security-First Cloud Strategy

-In their June 17, 2020, press release, Gartner predicted that cloud security spending will grow by 33.3% throughout the rest of the year to $585 million, up from $439 million in 2019.
+In a June 17, 2020, press release, Gartner predicted that cloud security spending will grow by 33.3% throughout the rest of the year to $585 million, up from $439 million in 2019.
 This segment represents the largest growth in overall IT security spending for the year, which will see an increase of just 2.4% total.

 While cloud security may represent a significant portion of IT budgets, it’s often not a priority from the start.
 Experts argue that security should be priority number one, not an afterthought, and that businesses will need to cultivate a security-first mindset when it comes to cloud adoption.

 In their white paper “Architecting ‘Security-First’ Into Cloud Strategy,” experts from Cloud Academy note that while many businesses are moving to the cloud, they are often doing so without proper security knowledge and precautions in place.
 “Concern about the security of public clouds in and of themselves is misplaced,” says Cloud Academy, because “the real concern lies with organizational, team, and individual security awareness, processes, and practices.”

 The rush to adopt cloud technology is one of the biggest mistakes these businesses can make.
 According to a McAfee report cited in the Cloud Academy white paper, 36% of enterprises are moving forward with cloud adoption without the right security skills on their team.
 In other words, every one in three companies moving to the cloud is doing so without a solid security architecture in place.